 Defendant does not rehash the same arguments that it made in previous cases about scope of employment and the VA Immunity Statute.
-But defendant does argue that the allegations in plaintiff's amended complaint change the outcome for claims that this court has previously ruled can proceed.
-Specifically, defendant argues that new allegations take "Wisner's behavior outside the realm of 'negligence' or 'mistake,' and [move] it squarely into the realm of intentional sexual assault."
-(Doc.
-17, at 2.)
-Defendant claims that plaintiff's new allegations are inconsistent with the position that Wisner engaged in conduct that was a slight deviation from his scope of employment, and asks the court to revisit its prior findings.
+But defendant does argue that the allegations in plaintiff's complaint are more in the nature of intentional sexual assault than negligence.
+Defendant claims that plaintiff's allegations are inconsistent with the position that Wisner engaged in conduct that was a slight deviation from his scope of employment, and asks the court to revisit its prior findings.
 The court addresses this, along with the other new arguments of defendant, below.